 No. In this scenario, there are no medical complications with your pregnancy, so the cancellation will not be covered.
 Please understand that Allianz Global Assistance is not disagreeing with your doctor's recommendation not to travel — you should do what's best for you and your baby's health.
 However, most travel insurance plans from Allianz Global Assistance do not include normal pregnancy as a covered reason for trip cancellation (except as described above.)

 You're flying to Los Angeles to see your sister one last time before the baby's born.
 But when you get to the gate, the airline won't let you on board because you're too close to your due date.
 Will your travel insurance plan reimburse you for the missed flight?

 No. Being refused service by a carrier because of normal pregnancy is not a covered reason for trip cancellation.
 Cruise ships and airlines have very specific rules about travel while pregnant.
 Here are selected airline pregnancy policies, but you should also call your travel supplier to check before you book your trip.
 Please note that this information is subject to change.

 You're enjoying your babymoon vacation in Cozumel when suddenly you feel the first twinge of labor.
 Twelve hours later, you're the proud mother of a baby girl.
 Will travel insurance cover the cost of labor and delivery?

 No. Normal childbirth is not covered by travel insurance from Allianz Global Assistance.
 However, if complications arise in delivery, the costs of emergency medical care may be covered.
-Also, attending the childbirth of a family member can be a covered reason for trip cancellation.
+Also, attending the childbirth of a family member can be a covered reason for trip cancellation, depending on your plan.

-While travel insurance from Allianz Global Assistance can't cover every possible pregnancy scenario, we want to do our best to help.
-Our Assistance team is available 24 hours a day to provide advice and aid, wherever you are in the world.
+While travel insurance from Allianz Global Assistance can't cover every possible pregnancy scenario, we want to do our best to help!
+Our Assistance team is available 24 hours a day to provide expert advice and aid.